pwbriggs/music-assistant.github.io/docs/usage.md

 !!! note
     Changing the output codec to anything lossy will affect the sound quality regardless of player capabilities.

+**Queue**

+Each player has its own queue.
+Depending upon screen resolution the PLAYED ITEMS option may or may not be visible.
+If it is then selecting that will show the previous items from the queue and selecting any will restart the queue from that point.

+image to be added

+Right clicking or long press on a track in the queue will show this menu

+image to be added

+The options in the menu in the top right is shown below.
+This is the only place crossfade can be enabled or disabled (crossfade duration is set in the player settings).
+Repeat and Shuffle have buttons at the bottom.

+image to be added

 ## User Interface